microsoft/HoloJS/README.md

 HoloJS is a framework for creating UWP applications using JavaScript and WebGL.

-HoloJS is a C++ library that hosts Chakra to run JavaScript code, and also hosts ANGLE to handle OpenGL ES graphics calls.
+HoloJS is a C++ library that hosts [ChakraCore](https://github.com/microsoft/chakracore) to run JavaScript code, and also hosts ANGLE to handle OpenGL ES graphics calls.
 OpenGL ES calls are translated from WebGL calls by the JavaScript app.
 When running on a Microsoft HoloLens, HoloJS supports holographic rendering.